Node.js DNS Resolution: lookup, resolve & c-ares

 corp.setServers(['10.0.0.53']);

-pub.setServers(['1.1.1.1']);Ask both for the same record type.
+pub.setServers(['1.1.1.1']);Ask both resolvers for the same record type.
 If only the corporate resolver answers, the name is internal.
 If both answer but disagree, compare TTLs and authority.
 If both fail while lookup() succeeds, inspect hosts files, search domains, and OS name services.

-The Resolver instance is also useful for test isolation.
-A test can point one resolver at a local DNS server without changing global c-ares servers for unrelated tests running in the same process.
+A Resolver instance is also useful for test isolation.
+A test can point one resolver at a local DNS server without changing global c-ares servers for unrelated tests in the same process.
 It still uses real DNS protocol behavior.
 For pure unit tests, a custom lookup function or direct dependency injection is usually cleaner than depending on live DNS.

-The promise API mirrors the callback API.
+The promise API mirrors the callback API -

 import { promises as dns } from 'node:dns';